Chemical Engineering (CHE)

 The curriculum prepares students for productive careers in industry or government and provides a foundation for graduate studies.
-The college's program emphasizes chemical engineering fundamentals while offering opportunities for focused study in energy, environmental, or bio-engineering.
+The college's program emphasizes chemical engineering fundamentals while offering opportunities for focused study in Bioengineering, Energy, and Environmental Engineering.

 Traditional employment areas in the chemical process industries include industrial chemicals, petroleum and petrochemicals, plastics, pharmaceuticals, metals, textiles, and food.
 Chemical engineers are also working in increasing numbers in the areas of energy engineering, pollution abatement, and biochemical and biomedical engineering; in addition, they are employed by many government laboratories and agencies as well as private industries and institutions.